 Searchers Star Mike Pender Discusses 1960s Music Show

-Pender was not only The Searchers vocalist on hits such as Needles and Pins but also provided the distinctive 12-string 'jangly' guitar sound on million selling hits such as Sweets for My Sweet, Don’t Throw Your Love Away and When You Walk in The Room.
+Mike was not only The Searchers vocalist on hits such as Needles and Pins but also provided the distinctive 12-string 'jangly' guitar sound on million selling hits such as Sweets for My Sweet, Don’t Throw Your Love Away and When You Walk in The Room.

 "I thought, I’ll form my own band, bring some keyboards in and perform songs I couldn’t do before.
 There are some songs you can do with piano and keyboards that you can’t do with two guitars and a bass.
 That became more enjoyable for me, I could do beautiful songs like All Out of Love, with harmonies.

-Pender has continued to tour over the last thirty years with Mike Pender’s Searchers as well as making guest appearances at live shows featuring multiple artists, one of which takes place this Saturday at Cwmbran’s Congress Theatre.
+Mike has continued to tour over the last thirty years with Mike Pender’s Searchers as well as making guest appearances at live shows featuring multiple artists, one of which takes place this Saturday at Cwmbran’s Congress Theatre.

-Pender, who will be selling signed copies of his autobiography at the show, has nothing but praise for New Amen Corner who will be backing him on several classic Searchers hits,
+Mike, who will be selling signed copies of his autobiography at the show, has nothing but praise for New Amen Corner who will be backing him on several classic Searchers hits,

-“People say, “Mike the sound was great tonight,” and although I still do the vocal and (play) my 12 string Rickenbacker, you’ve got to give a lot of applause to the backing band.
+“People say, “Mike, the sound was great tonight,” and although I still do the vocal and (play) my 12 string Rickenbacker, you’ve got to give a lot of applause to the backing band.
 Without them I wouldn’t sound as good!”